AdobeDocs/analytics.en/help/components/segmentation/seg-reference/seg-compatibility.md

 ---
-description: Not all segments created in the Segment builder are compatible with Data Warehouse.
-This table lists the supported functions.
+description: Understand why not all segments created in the Segment builder are compatible with Data Warehouse.
+Learn which functions are supported.
 title: Data Warehouse Segment Compatibility
 feature: Segmentation
 exl-id: 66b86226-ef4c-4a1a-abe1-3c3accf419e5